sulenurk/FocusFlow/PRIVACY_POLICY.md

 Last updated: July 2026

-FocusFlow is a desktop productivity application developed by Şulenur Kule.
+Nagomi Desk is a desktop productivity application developed by Şulenur Kule.

 ## Data Collection

-FocusFlow does not collect, transmit, sell, or share any personal information.
+Nagomi Desk does not collect, transmit, sell, or share any personal information.

 All application data, including: